cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 You should note that  <span style="font-variant:small-caps;">Combine</span> will update the grid to improve the accuracy on the extracted limit by default.
 If you want to avoid this, you can use the option `--noUpdateGrid`.
 This will mean only the toys/points you produced in the grid will be used to compute the limit.

 !!! warning
     This option should not be used with `--expectedFromGrid` if you did not create the grid with the same option.
-The reason is that the value of the test-statistic that is used to calculate the limit will not be properly calcualted if `--noUpdateGrid` is included.
+The reason is that the value of the test-statistic that is used to calculate the limit will not be properly calculated if `--noUpdateGrid` is included.
 In future versions of the tool, this option will be ignored if using `--expectedFromGrid`.

 The splitting of the jobs can be left to the user's preference.
 However, users may wish to use `combineTool.py` for automating this, as described in the section on [combineTool for job submission](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/part3/runningthetool/#combinetool-for-job-submission)